(361) 592-4357

 If you are a human, don’t do it.

-They said .
+They said such and such.
 Don’t do it.

 Just not doing it might be the end of it.
 Just not doing it may be the first step in a long, gut-punching, life-altering process.
 There’s no way to tell on the front end of the process.

-Just Don’t Do it.
+Just Don’t Do It.